-Part A. Commerce specified study
+Part A. Commerce specified study (48 points)

 This will provide you with a broad foundation for your study of commerce and expose you to several commerce disciplines.
 This will contribute breadth to your knowledge of commerce and address the graduate course outcomes.
 It will also give you the opportunity to learn more about each discipline before finalising your choice of major.

-Part B. Commerce listed major
+Part B. Commerce listed major (48 points)

 This will provide you with a focused program of study that will develop your expertise in one discipline area.
 You will develop, apply and communicate an advanced level of understanding of the concepts and theoretical frameworks that constitute the knowledge base of your major area of study.

-C2001 Bachelor of Computer Science is a specialist course that develops through the themes of computer science foundation study, professional skills study, specialist discipline knowledge, problem solving and analytic skills study, and professional skills study which come together in applied practice.
+Bachelor of Computer Science course is a specialist course that develops through the themes of computer science foundation study, professional skills study, specialist discipline knowledge, problem solving and analytic skills study, and professional skills study which come together in applied practice.

-Part A. Computer science foundation study
+Part A. Foundational computer science study (42 points)

 This study will develop your understanding of the role and theoretical basis of computer science and computational methods.